Russia

 "We test missiles all the time."

-What other missiles rival Burevestnik cruise missile?
+What other missiles rival the Burevestnik?

 One of the best examples of cruise missiles is the Tomahawk land attack missile.